Skip to main content

 What are the distinguishing features of the Yale New Haven Health Administrative Fellowship program?

-Yale New Haven Health will give the fellow a broad-based health system experience.
-During the fellowship, the fellow gains exposure to Yale New Haven Hospital, Greenwich Hospital, Bridgeport Hospital, Lawrence + Memorial Hospital, Westerly Hospital and Northeast Medical Group, as well as the overall health system’s corporate services.
+Yale New Haven Health gives a broad-based, academic health system experience.
+During fellowship, the fellow gains exposure to Yale New Haven Hospital, Greenwich Hospital, Bridgeport Hospital, Lawrence + Memorial Hospital, Westerly Hospital and Ambulatory Services and Clinician Enterprise, as well as the overall health system’s corporate services.
 From working with small community hospitals, a mid-sized urban hospital, one of the largest academic medical centers in the country to a geographically expansive medical foundation, the fellow is afforded a uniquely diverse experience.

 What is it like to be a fellow?